kauand3v/KoreAI/README.md

 * Handling thousands of simultaneous requests from client applications.
 * Managing **Circuit Breaker** state and Rate Limiting operations.
 * Asynchronous network routing, ensuring the gateway never blocks the client application while waiting for OpenAI's response.

-### 🔥 Mojo: The Inference and High-Performance Engine (KoreVM)

-* **Why we use it:** Local AI processing requires heavy tensor manipulation and vector math.
-Mojo delivers the performance of low-level languages (like C/C++ or Rust) by utilizing direct hardware access (SIMD) and MLIR infrastructure, all while maintaining developer-friendly syntax.
-* **How it is implemented:** It runs as a highly optimized backend service that receives binary data streams from the Go server (via gRPC) for bare-metal CPU/GPU processing.
-* **What it is used for:**
-* **Direct Local Inference:** Running smaller models locally for blazing-fast fallbacks without relying on external networks.
-* **Real-time PII Filtering:** Scanning and masking sensitive data (SSNs, passwords) in microseconds before the prompt leaves the corporate network.
-* **Embeddings Generation:** Calculating vector distances at extreme speeds for the Semantic Caching layer.